Venezuela's democracy still broken, says opposition

 Opposition lawmakers plan to begin proceedings on Tuesday to try to remove Supreme Court judges whom they accuse of acting on the whim of the ruling Socialists.

-Since the opposition won a majority in congress in late 2015, the court has issued a raft of rulings backing Maduro and overturning most of the assembly's measures, meaning it remains effectively a powerless body.
+Since the opposition won a majority in congress in late 2015, the court has issued a raft of rulings backing Maduro and overturning most of the assembly's measures, meaning legislators remain effectively powerless.

+He has sought to portray himself as a statesman above a conflict between institutions, but critics said he and the ruling Socialist Party were pulling the strings on judicial bodies stuffed with stalwarts.

-Stung by the international outcry, including an unprecedented wave of statements from around Latin America, he said he is the victim of a U.S.-led smear campaign intended to lay the groundwork for a coup against him.
+Stung by the international outcry, including an unprecedented wave of statements from around Latin America, Maduro alleged he is the victim of a U.S.-led smear campaign intended to lay the groundwork for a coup against him.

 "The Bolivarian Republic of Venezuela demands the end of harassment and aggression against the country," the Foreign Ministry said in a statement overnight.

+Basic foods and medicines are often scarce, inflation is the highest in the world and there are long lines at many shops.

+Critics blame a failing socialist system, whereas the government says its enemies are waging an economic war.
+The fall in oil prices since mid-2014 has exacerbated the crisis.

-(Additional reporting by Diego Ore; Writing by Andrew Cawthorne; Editing by Mary Milliken and Phil Berlowitz)
+(Additional reporting by Diego Ore; Writing by Andrew Cawthorne; Editing by Mary Milliken, Phil Berlowitz and Meredith Mazzilli)

 - Reuters